t6kke/BadmintonSkillCalculator/README.md

 ### Alpha 4

-- Under utils new launch arguments registration system created for commands and arguments
+- Under utils new launch arguments system created for commands and arguments
 - First launch argument is command; options: insert, report, category, version, help
-- Each command is registered and can take anything betwee 0 to many arguments
+- Each command is registered and can take anything betwee 0 to many arguments for additional parameters
 -
 - Information output functionality separated with option to just print human readable CLI output or to output json formatted data for machine interactions
 -